-- Do not use this subtraction when using a different federal election for Wisconsin and federal tax purposes.
-Instead, complete a pro forma federal return using the election chosen for Wisconsin or adjust using Schedule I. The federal adjusted gross income from this pro forma federal return or from Schedule I is entered on line 1 of Form 1.
-If completing a pro forma federal return, attach the pro forma federal return to your Wisconsin return instead of the return sent to the IRS. - Do not use this subtraction for wages which are taxable in another state as well as Wisconsin.
-Instead, include these wages in Wisconsin income and see page 22 of the Form 1 instructions for how to claim a credit for net tax paid to another state.
+- If you are a partner in a partnership or a shareholder in a tax-option (S) corporation, do not include a "Wisconsin QOF subtraction" from Schedule 3K-1, Part V, line 15, or Schedule 5K-1, Part IV, line 18, in the worksheet above.
+Amounts shown on Schedules 3K-1 or 5K-1 should be reported on the appropriate line(s) of Schedule SB with other items of income, gain, loss, or deduction, from the partnership or tax-option (S) corporation. - Do not use this subtraction when using a different federal election for Wisconsin and federal tax purposes.
+Instead, complete a pro forma federal return using the election chosen for Wisconsin or adjust using Schedule I. The federal adjusted gross income from this pro forma federal return or from Schedule I is computed on line 3 of Form 1.
+If completing a pro forma federal return, attach the pro forma federal return to your Wisconsin return instead of the return sent to the IRS.

+• Do not use this subtraction for wages which are taxable in another state as well as Wisconsin.
+Instead, include these wages in Wisconsin income and see page 23 of the Form 1 instructions for how to claim a credit for net tax paid to another state.